Internet-Draft OAuth Mission Expansion August 2026

 Mitigations:

-• The predecessor is resolved from the grant the client presents, not from the predecessor value; the Mission Issuer MUST verify the resolved Mission matches the named one and MUST refuse a mismatch with invalid_grant (Section 4.2).
-A client that holds no grant for the named predecessor cannot expand it.
+• The predecessor is resolved from the subject_token the client presents, not from the predecessor value, and possession is proven against that token's own confirmation key; the Mission Issuer verifies that the resolved Mission matches the named one and refuses a mismatch with invalid_grant (Section 4.2).
+A client that does not hold the predecessor's Mission-bound access token and its sender-constraint key cannot expand it.

 • The issuance profile's integrity anchors are issuer-bound, so a Mission's governance state cannot be transplanted across Mission Issuers; an expansion is adjudicated only at the predecessor's own issuer.